openwrt/packages/net/banip/files/README.md

 * Procd based init system support (start/stop/restart/reload/status/report/search/survey/lookup)
 * Procd network interface trigger support
 * Add new or edit existing banIP feeds on your own with the LuCI integrated custom feed editor
-* Supports external allowlist URLs to reference additional IPv4/IPv6 feeds
+* Supports destination port & protocol limitations for external feeds (see the feed list above).
+To change the default assignments just use the feed editor
 * Supports allowing / blocking of certain VLAN forwards
 * Provides an option to transfer logging events on remote servers via cgi interface